 31 July 2017: A national interim support line is made available for university students who have experienced sexual assault or sexual harassment.

-1 August 2017: The Australian Human Rights Commission will release the national report with the survey results and recommendations on areas for university action.
+1 August 2017: The Australian Human Rights Commission released the national report with the survey results and recommendations on areas for university action.

 Was there ethics approval for the survey?

 This project had two parts: the first was a national prevalence survey to provide quantitative data on the nature and scale of sexual assault and harassment.
 The second was an open submissions page on the Australian Human Rights Commission’s website that enabled anyone to share their experiences.
 This process was run by the Commission.

 The national prevalence survey received ethics approval from the University of New South Wales Human Research Ethics Committee in August 2016.